marcelodiiorio/advance-scenarios/policies/saml-relying-party/readme.md

 ```

 ### 3.2 Update the metadata
 The metadata can be configured (in both parties) as "Static Metadata", or "Dynamic Metadata".
 In static mode, you copy the entire metadata from one party and set it in the other party.
 In dynamic mode, you set the URL to the metadata, while the other party reads the configuration dynamically.
-The principle is the same, you set Azure B2C policy's metadata in your service provider (relying party).
-And set your service provider's metadata in Azure AD B2C.
+The principle is the same, you provide the Azure B2C policy's metadata in your service provider (relying party).
+And provide your service provider's metadata to Azure AD B2C.

 Each SAML relying party application has different steps to set and read the identity provider metadata.
-And expose the metadata, so Azure AD B2C can read the metadata.
+Azure AD B2C can read the service providers metadata.
 Look at your relying party application’s documentation for guidance on how to do so.
-You need your relying party applications' metadata URL or XML document to set in Azure AD B2C policy.
+You need your relying party applications' metadata URL or XML document to set in Azure AD B2C relying party policy file.

-Following is an example of dynamic metadata.
+The following is an example of dynamic metadata.
 Update the &lt;Item&gt; with Key="PartnerEntity" by adding the URL of the SAML RP’s metadata, if such exists:

 ```XML
 <Item Key="PartnerEntity">https://app.com/metadata</Item>
 ```

-> Note: the SP metadata should be publicly available.
+> Note: the Service Provider metadata should be publicly available.
 If your app is running under https://localhost, copy and upload the metadata file to an anonymous web server.

 Following is an example of static metadata.
 Update the &lt;Item&gt; with Key="PartnerEntity" by adding the XML of the SAML RP’s metadata inside the `![CDATA[]]`: